sixtyfourbitsquad/sixty4bits.github.io/README.md

 Aditya Umekar - Portfolio
 Welcome to my personal portfolio website!
-This site showcases my skills, projects, and experiences as a [insert your title, e.g., Digital Marketer, Developer, Designer, etc.].
+This site showcases my skills, projects, and experiences.

 🌟 About Me
 I'm Aditya Umekar, a passionate and curious learner with a deep interest in electronics, telecommunication, web design, and AI.
 My journey has been a combination of creativity, technical skills, and an entrepreneurial mindset.